ROCm/rocprofiler/doc/rocprofiler_spec.md

   1. The library provides methods to query the list of supported HW features.
   2. The library provides profiling APIs to start, stop, read metrics results and tracing data.
-  3. The library provides a callback API for collecting per-kernel profiling data for the kernels dispatched to HSA AQL queues.
+  3. The library provides a intercepting API for collecting per-kernel profiling data for the kernels dispatched to HSA AQL queues.
   4. The library provides mechanism to load profiling tool library plugin by env variable